-- Split-testing the email copy, sending relevant emails, writing better subject lines, and by investing in relationship building, you can improve your email marketing automation workflows.
+- You can improve your email marketing automation workflows.
+By split-testing the email copy, sending relevant emails, writing better subject lines, and investing in relationship building.

 Email automation flow is when an email campaign is automatically sent to subscribers after a trigger.
 For example, when a consumer leaves his cart without making the purchase, a cart abandonment email is sent to the person to encourage them to complete the purchase.

-To automate email marketing, automated email campaigns can be set up.
-In order to set up an automated email campaign, you need to first identify the trigger which will initiate the campaign.
-Then, add steps in the workflow based on the journey of the customer.
+Automated email campaigns can be set up to automate email marketing.
+In order to set up an automated email campaign, you need to first identify the trigger that will initiate the campaign.
+Then, add steps in the workflow based on the customer journey.

 A workflow is a series of automated emails that are sent when the subscriber takes a predefined action, such as signing up for the newsletter.
 Although there may be several emails in a single workflow, they seek to accomplish the same goal, such as welcoming new subscribers or onboard new customers.

 The best platform for your email marketing needs is one that seamlessly integrates with your CRM and helps achieve your specific goals.
-It should have good email deliverability, have a good customer support team to help you when you get stuck, and one that can easily scale your campaigns.
+It should have good email deliverability, have a good customer support team to help you when you get stuck, and easily scale your campaigns.